 (Mon - Fri): 08:30 AM - 05:30 PM

-Call Now To Schedule A Consultation (703) 775-1438
+Call Now To Schedule A Consultation (703) 249-9055

-The most crucial thing to meet immigrant juvenile status eligibility requirements is that you must go to family court and have somebody who is willing and able to take care of the child appointed as their guardian.
+Eligibility Requirements For Special Immigrant (2)The most crucial thing in order to meet the eligibility requirements for special immigrant juvenile status is that you must go to family court and have somebody who is willing and able to take care of the child and petition the court to be appointed as their guardian.

-Applying for the Special Immigrant Juvenile Status can help you get a green card, but there are a few things to keep in mind…
+Applying for Special Immigrant Juvenile Status can help you get a green card, but there are a few things to keep in mind…

 Additionally, most people are not well-versed in the many aspects of immigration law, so it’s best to work with an immigration lawyer to get the best outcome possible.